akfreas/GPT-Localize-iOS/README.md

 1. Visit [OpenAI's API](https://openai.com/api/) page and sign up for an API key.
 2. Once you have your API key, you can set it as an environment variable `OPENAI_API_KEY` on your system.
 Alternatively, the script will prompt you to enter it when needed.

+Ideally, you should have comments added for each localization key.
+This will greatly help GPT to understand what you are trying to achieve with each string, and will improve the outcome of the translation.

+## Getting started

+### Recommended: Use venv or virtualenv

+Set up a virtual environment with venv or virtualenv first to isolate your dependencies.

+### Install dependencies

+Run `pip install -r requirements.txt` to install the necessary requirements.

 ## Usage